Washington is experiencing some of its coolest September weather in decades

-The temperature averaged over the weekend (57.8 degrees) ranked as the 6th-coldest on record for the two-day period (Sept.
+The temperature averaged over the weekend (57.8 degrees) ranked as the sixth-coldest on record for the two-day period (Sept.
 19 and 20).
 In fact, it was the coldest on those two days since 1929.

-The weekend weather resembled typical conditions for this time of year in Portland, Me., according to the Southeast Regional Climate Center.
+The weekend weather resembled typical conditions for this time of year in Portland, Maine, according to the Southeast Regional Climate Center.

 Many Capital Weather Gang readers are taking the chill in stride.

 “Loving this pleasant September surprise gift.
-Awesome weather for outdoors,” tweeted @anu2000m.
+Awesome weather for outdoors,” @anu2000m tweeted.

-“My dog has been bugging me to go outside 5 times already, and I can’t complain!,” tweeted @notyourdearabby.
+“My dog has been bugging me to go outside 5 times already, and I can’t complain!,” @notyourdearabby tweeted.

 A few, however, are not quite ready for it.

-“I prefer a more gradual transition in temperatures,” tweeted @MrTinDC.
+“I prefer a more gradual transition in temperatures,” @MrTinDC tweeted.

 The last three mornings, including Monday, slipped into the 40s in Washington while afternoon temperatures held in the 60s both weekend days.